-- A timeline and the amount of funding needed to repurpose Buck for the relocation of these facilities.
+- A timeline and the amount of funding needed to repurpose the site for the relocation of these facilities.

-Facing increasing challenges over operational space, the County will expedite the planning and relocation of the Police Impound Lot and Reserve Vehicles to the Buck Property.
+Facing increasing challenges over operational space, the County will expedite the planning and relocation of the Police and Fire Reserve Vehicles to the N Quincy Street Property.

-The acquisition of the Buck property allows the County to address some of our temporary and immediate facility’s needs.
-The County is now using Buck for the following:
+The acquisition of the North Quincy Street Property allows the County to address some of our temporary and immediate facility’s needs.
+The County is now using the site for the following: